chipsalliance/chisel/docs/src/explanations/connectable.md

 }
 ```

-The aligments are the same as the previous `Parent` example:
+The alignments are the same as the previous `Parent` example:
  * `p` is aligned w.r.t `p`
  * `p.alignedCoerced` is aligned w.r.t `p.alignedCoerced`
  * `p.flippedCoerced` is aligned w.r.t `p.flippedCoerced`